Scaling a Business on a Budget: 5 Tips To Follow

 What if the only currency of expansion was not cash but creativity?

-In a world obsessive about funding rounds and burn rates, we forgot this simple truth: ingenuity outperforms inflation every time.
+In a world obsessed with funding rounds and burn rates, we forgot this simple truth: ingenuity outperforms inflation every time.

 From scrappy startups that turn constraints into catapults to solopreneurs who use technology to punch above their weight class, these are the new alchemists, transforming limited resources into limitless potential.